 To get updates about the Microsymposium, please provide us with your email address here and follow the official event # on twitter: #microsymposium2022

-We will regularly update this website with new details on speakers, registration, poster sessions, sponsors and networking opportunities.
+We will regularly update this website with new details on speakers, registration (opening in January 2022), poster sessions, sponsors and networking opportunities.

 If you have any questions, please feel free to contact us.

 Julie Aspden, University of Leeds

 Elena Conti, Max Planck Institute of Biochemistry (MPIB)